-Dr. S. Suri

-Residents must be able to demonstrate adequate background knowledge of the following subjects, which will not be scheduled in the formal curriculum of study: 1) Dental Histology; 2) Preventive Dentistry; and 3) Gross Anatomy.
+OMFS 4 - Applied Surgical Anatomy of the Head and Neck (DEN3004Y) Clinical Conferences (PDE9094Y) Research (RST9999Y) YEAR IV - First and Second Term Oral Surgical Pathology (DEN1013Y) - Audit Surgical Orthodontics (DEN2005Y) OMFS 1 - The Physiological Basis of Disease (DEN3001Y) OMFS 2 - Principles and Practice of Oral and Maxillofacial Surgery (DEN3002Y) OMFS 3 - Evidence-based Literature Reviews in Oral and Maxillofacial Surgery (DEN3003Y) Clinical Conferences (PDE9094Y) Research/Thesis (RST9999Y) [Top] Orthodontics Graduate Specialty Program Director Dr. S. Suri Residents must be able to demonstrate adequate background knowledge of the following subjects, which will not be scheduled in the formal curriculum of study: 1) Dental Histology; 2) Preventive Dentistry; and 3) Gross Anatomy.
 Oral examinations will be held in the first clinical year if the standard of knowledge in any of the above subjects is below that required.
-Arrangements for a formal course of instruction must be made through the Heads of the Disciplines concerned.

-The following is an outline of the program curriculum:
+Arrangements for a formal course of instruction must be made through the Graduate Specialty Program Directors of the programs concerned.
+The following is an outline of the program curriculum: YEAR I First Term